drdraad/genetic-algorithm-challenge/README.md

 ### Getting Started

-Run `pip install -r requirements.txt` to install required packages.
+1. Run `pip install -r requirements.txt` to install required packages.

-The code defining the problem to solve is in `src/problem.py` and the algorithm testing code is in `opt_experiment.py`
+2. The code defining the problem is in `src/problem.py` and the algorithm testing code is in `opt_experiment.py`

-You are only required to edit the files `src/genetic_algorithm_EDIT.py` and `src/opt_params_EDIT.py` for this challenge in the sections marked _# TODO: ADD CODE HERE_.
+3. You are only required to edit the files `src/genetic_algorithm_EDIT.py` and `src/opt_params_EDIT.py` for this challenge in the sections marked _# TODO: ADD CODE HERE_.
+You can optionally also overwrite the `generate_children()` function from `src.base.BaseGA`.

 ### Solution
-Solution on `solution` branch (don't peek!), including `ga-challenge-2022-debrief.pdf` analysing the performance of the algorithms over time.
+Solution on `solution` branch (don't peek!), including `ga-challenge-2022-debrief.pdf` showing the performance of different GA variants over time.

 The following files should be run when testing: